reinoute/progressive-carousel/README.md

 - next/previous/close button styles
 - layout of the thumbnails when the carousel is not enhanced with JavaScript.

+The CSS file contains vendor prefixes.
+Consider using a build system with [autoprefixer](https://github.com/postcss/autoprefixer) to add them automatically.

 ### JavaScript

 >